How to report a repair

 You have the right to carry out certain improvements to your home and you should use a reputable builder.

-Permission from the Council is always necessary before you make improvements.
+Permission from the council is always necessary before you make improvements.
 To find out more, contact your Property Maintenance Officer.
-Remember that some changes may need Planning Permission /Building Regulations Approval and it is your responsibility to get this before the work starts.
-If you want to know if you need Planning Permission a form can be obtained from Planning: you should also contact Building Control on (01926) 412717
+Remember that some changes may need planning permission and/or building regulations approval and it is your responsibility to get this before the work starts.

 Gas safety procedures